-Just when we thought that they had exhausted every on-demand concept available, UBER is making ways again yet again.
-This time partnering with NASA to create another fabulous on-demand concept – that of air taxis.
+Just when we think that they are exhaust every on-demand concept available, UBER is making waves yet again.
+This time partnering with NASA to create another fabulous on demand taxi concept – that of AIR TAXIS.
 The word on the grapevine is that Uber and NASA are working to develop a number of air traffic management systems.

 The project has been christening ELEVATE and the first demonstration flights are expected to take off in 2020.